We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 However, CBD is much different than the majority of other cannabinoids, or at least the ones normally available for purchase.
 CBD does not cause changes in perception or sensation.
 Nor does it cause elevated mood and other effects commonly included when defining a “high.”

 So, why do people use CBD products?
-These following benefits are not fully confirmed by research.
+The following benefits are not fully confirmed by research.
 However, user reports and early studies reviewed by Cedars Sinai Medical Center indicate that CBD may help to treat:

 • Anxiety